Jammin-Coder/Espresso/README.md

 ```

-Then you can access the variables from the view with the `$GLOBALS` array (EXPERIMENTAL):
+Then you can access the variables from the view with the `$GLOBALS` array:
 ```php

 Hello, I'm <?php echo $GLOBALS['name'] ?>, my height is <?php $GLOBALS['height'] ?>.